-Employers of treasury professionals to face skills shortage
+Employers to face treasury skills shortage

 Research from Robert Walters has found 38% of employers anticipate facing skills shortages when looking to recruit treasury professionals in the second half of 2016.